jhaytaslim/maartly/frontend/docs/INTEGRATION_COMPLETED.md

-# ✅ Cognistock Integration Completed
+# ✅ Maartly Integration Completed

 ## 🎉 Congratulations!

-The **complete frontend-backend integration** for Cognistock has been successfully completed.
+The **complete frontend-backend integration** for Maartly has been successfully completed.
 All modules are now properly connected and ready for testing and production deployment.

 ---